 Figure 2.
 Water Addition to the liner

-The pressure exerted by the liner on the borehole wall is very strong and seals off all fracture flows in the borehole (Video 1).
+The pressure exerted by the liner on the borehole wall is very strong and seals off all fracture flows in the borehole (see "Video").